srjresearch/ExtendedPL/Code/README.md

 * sigmaout.ssv - posterior samples of the choice order parameter (after thin).

 * likeliout.ssv - values of the (log) observed data likelihood evaluated for each posterior sample.

+* postout.ssv - values of the (log) posterior (i.e. the chain with temperature = 1) evaluated for each posterior sample.

+* targetout.ssv - values of the (log) target distribution (the joint distribution of all chains) evaluated for each posterior sample.

 ---